January in Australia is ruined.

 These announcements by the Prime Minister, in an election year, will act as a dog whistle for the far right and give them cart blanche to become even more fanatical, as they continue to fight their culture battles on modern Australia.
 In seeking to unite us, he is actually dividing and I suspect he knows it.
-It is no more than a cynical ploy to limit the leakage from the Liberal and National Parties to far-right parties in the lead up to this year’s election.
+It was no more than a cynical ploy to limit the leakage from the Liberal and National Parties to far-right parties in the lead up to last year’s election.

 It is a stark reminder that Australia is still tethered constitutionally to Great Britain.
 The Queen is still our head of state and while most Australians support a push to a republic, the political will and leadership does not exist to maneuver the country to a post-constitutional monarchy state.

 The Australian public is still largely unaware of what happened to the original inhabitants of what is now known as Australia.
 Generation upon generation has never had the truth about our history revealed to them, the mass killings, the rapes, the poisoned waterholes and the use of biological warfare through small pox that almost wiped out an entire people.
 These crimes committed in the name of the Crown.

 But by all means, let’s fund a cruise to celebrate.

 We forget human history reaches back 60,000 years in this land, not 230 as some cultural warriors would have us believe.

 It’s going to be another long hot summer in Australia, a summer that never seems to end.